An0n9m/ASM_Projects/DiceRoller/README.md

 Simulates a real dice roll using a microcontroller.

-Compatible with Atmel Studio for compilation.
+Compatible with Microchip Studio for compilation.

 Can be emulated in Proteus to visualize the design and functionality.

 Requirements

-Atmel Studio: Use Atmel Studio to write, compile, and debug the assembly code.
+Microchip Studio: Use Microchip Studio to write, compile, and debug the assembly code.

 Proteus: Emulate the application and visualize the hardware behavior.

 How to Use

-Open the provided assembly code in Atmel Studio.
+Open the provided assembly code in Microchip Studio.

 Compile the code to generate the hex file.